jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 adage.
 If security is important to them, they’re likely supporting the program sufficiently and invested in its success.

-19
-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

-##### Obtaining buy-in from peers and other organizational units
+### Obtaining buy-in from peers and other organizational units
 Several of the top success factors in Figure 6 we’ve seen and discussed before.
 But it’s still helpful to see that good security operations (namely detection, integration, and automation) help earn respect and participation from other teams/divisions.
 You could